 Additionally, we have invested in last-mile delivery capability which will be built out and scaled alongside our platform.

-The incorporation of the letter S for Sustainability references the integrated nature of ESG the integrated nature of ESG in our strategy and how it is fundamental to the realisation of those other strategic pillars.
+The incorporation of the letter S for Sustainability references the integrated nature of ESG in our strategy and how it is fundamental to the realisation of those other strategic pillars.

 Three sustainability objectives